Inspector: India

-An inspector of police in India is typically the officer in charge of a police station, and may be designated station house officer (SHO).
+An inspector of police in India is normally the officer in charge of a police station, and may be designated station house officer (SHO).
 In rural areas of some states, an inspector of police may be in charge of a police circle, which comprises two or more police stations.
-In this capacity, they are known as circle inspectors (CI).
+In this capacity, they are known as circle inspectors (CI), and supervise police stations under them.
 Inspectors oversee investigations and co-ordinate law enforcement operations in their respective jurisdictions, and may also head special units.
 Their insignia is three stars with a ribbon that is half red and half blue.
 The rank is above sub-inspector and below additional superintendent of police and deputy superintendent of police.
 Inspectors, along with sub-inspectors and assistant sub-inspectors, comprise around 13% of the total police personnel in India.

 Indonesia

 In the Indonesian National Police, there are four levels of inspector, which are Inspektur Polisi Satu (first police inspector), Inspektur Polisi Dua (senior police inspector), Ajun Inspektur Polisi Satu (first police inspector adjutant), and Ajun Inspektur Polisi Dua (second police inspector adjutant).
 Those ranks are below the rank of Ajun Komisaris Polisi (police commissioner adjutant) and above the rank of Brigadir Polisi Kepala (chief police brigadier).